-- Find the receipt that was sent to you via email when you purchased your ticket.
-You'll notice that there’s a link to the event on the receipt.
+- Find the receipt sent to you via email when you purchased your ticket.
+You'll notice a link to the event on the bottom part of the receipt.
 Simply click on it and log into the event with your credentials.

 Didn't receive an e-mail?

-If you suspect that you might have registered with an email address that contained a typo or a different email address that you do not remember, contact our Cleeng Support team by submitting a ticket here.
+If you suspect you might have registered with a typo on your email address or a different email address you do not remember, you may contact our Cleeng Support team by submitting a ticket here.

-Please include your first and last name; date and charge of the amount; and the last four of the card that was charged.
-This will help us locate an account associated with the charge and resolve the issue for you.
+Please include your first and last name, date and charge of the amount, and the last four of the card that was charged.
+This will help us locate the account associated with the charge and resolve the issue for you.

-If you have registered and purchased with a correct email, but you're still experiencing difficulties trying to log in, please try using another browser or clear the cache and cookies of the browser you’ve been using.
-Here's a tutorial that will guide you through the process, depending on the browser type and device that you're using: Why and how to clear cache and cookies?
+If you have registered and purchased with the correct email, but still experiencing difficulties logging in, please try another browser or clear the cache and cookies of the browser you’ve been using.
+Here's an article you can visit with the instructions on how to do that, depending on the browser type and device that you're using: Why and how to clear cache and cookies?

 IMPORTANT: If you think the content should be available in your country but the error message says otherwise, please follow these steps: